Asthma

 • NHS Scotland should support the ongoing establishment of a UK-wide clinical network for asthma.
 Appropriate support and resources should be provided to support key network functions at national and regional levels.
 The network should include links to mental health, education and transition and include input from both multidisciplinary professionals and family / young person engagement.

 • All units across Scotland should engage with the Royal College of Physician’s National Asthma and COPD Audit Programme (NACAP).
 NHS Health Boards should support this data collection.
+[NACAP is now the National Respiratory Audit Programme (NRAP), covering England and Wales.]

 • NHS Wales should support the ongoing establishment of a UK wide clinical network for asthma.
 Appropriate support and resources should be provided to support key network functions at national and regional levels.
 The network should include links to mental health, education and transition and include input from both multidisciplinary professionals and family / young person engagement.